ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-extending-output.md

 ### CKEditor 5 inspector

-{@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help with working with the model and view structures.
-It allows browsing their structure and checking selection positions like in typical browser dev tools.
-Make sure to enable CKEditor 5 inspector when playing with CKEditor 5.
+{@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help when working with the model and view structures.
+It allows browsing their structure and checking selection positions like in typical browser developer tools.
+Make sure to enable the inspector when playing with CKEditor 5.

 ## Adding a CSS class to inline elements

 In this example all links (`<a href="...">...</a>`) get the `.my-green-link` CSS class.
-That includes all links in the editor output (`editor.getData()`) and all links in the edited content (existing and future ones).
+This includes all links in the editor output (`editor.getData()`) and all links in the edited content (existing and future ones).

 <info-box>
 	Note that the same behavior can be obtained with {@link features/link#custom-link-attributes-decorators link decorators}: